jrsconfitto/bonus-calculator/README.md

-# Bonus calculator
+# Bonus

-Used to calculate my Christmas bonus.
+This is an experiment with @worrydream's Tangle. i'm using it to see where an end-of-the-year bonus will go.